natalijk/SoftEng2013/Keepass_introduction.md

 ##Target audience?

-+Developers: in order to be sure they are developing the right project that fulfills requirements provided in this document.
++ Developers: in order to be sure they are developing the right project that fulfills requirements provided in this document.
-+Testers: in order to have an exact list of the features and functions that have to respond according to requirements and provided diagrams.
++ Testers: in order to have an exact list of the features and functions that have to respond according to requirements and provided diagrams.
-+Users: in order to get familiar with the idea of the project and suggest other features that would make it even more functional.
++ Users: in order to get familiar with the idea of the project and suggest other features that would make it even more functional.
-+Documentation writers: to know what features and in what way they have to explain.
++ Documentation writers: to know what features and in what way they have to explain.
 What security technologies are required, how the system will response in each user’s action etc.
-+Advanced end users, end users/desktop and system administrators: in order to know exactly what they have to expect from the system, right inputs and outputs and response in error situations
++ Advanced end users, end users/desktop and system administrators: in order to know exactly what they have to expect from the system, right inputs and outputs and response in error situations